Best products for hyperpigmentation asian skin

 How can I create an effective skincare routine for hyperpigmentation in Asian skin?

 For hyperpigmentation, start with gentle cleansing and exfoliation.
-Use face masks, moisturize, and protect from the sun.
+Use face masks, moisturize regularly, and protect yourself from the sun.
 Being consistent and patient is key.

 How can I prevent hyperpigmentation in Asian skin?